yahoo/storm-yarn/README.md

 The is no failover when nimbus goes down.
 Still working on it.

-The default UI port is the same as the default MR shuffle port.
-You probably want to change that to avoid collisions.

 There is no simple way to get to the logs for the different processes.

 ## License